 - Death – If an owner’s estate does not address company ownership, the owner’s heirs could take over that interest and claim to have a say in how the business is operated.

 We know how to analyze your current situation and help you make thoughtful decisions about your business and your estate.
-Call us at (480) 418-8448 to set up an appointment.
-Although located in Chandler, we also work with clients in the surrounding communities like Sun Lakes, Gilbert, Mesa, Phoenix, Scottsdale, and Tempe.
+Call us at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.